 Electronic devices are increasingly ubiquitous, and are often quite distracting.
 Please turn off cell phones and other electronic devices before class begins.
 Do not use a laptop or tablet computer during class, unless you can provide documentation that says you have a documented need to use one to take notes.
 (See Special Needs section below.)
-Violations of this policy will adversely affect your participation grade.
+Violations of this policy will count the same as arriving late or leaving early (i.e., two violations are equivalent to one absence).
+In circumstances where computer use will be beneficial to the day's topic, Professor Hood will let you know.

-Academic Dishonesty
+Academic Integrity